varnishcache/varnish-cache/doc/sphinx/installation/install.rst

 	make

-The ``configure`` script takes some arguments, but more likely than not, you can forget about that for now, almost everything in Varnish are run time parameters.
+The ``configure`` script takes some arguments, but more likely than not you can forget about that for now, almost everything in Varnish are run time parameters.

 Before you install, you may want to run the test suite, make a cup of